Turtle Beach sees boost in headset demand as gamers play during the pandemic

 GamesBeat: Is this shifting almost entirely to digital sales for you, versus brick-and-mortar?

 Stark: No, it’s still a lot of retail sales.
-Wal-Mart and Target have largely remained open, and they’re big customers of ours.
+Walmart and Target have largely remained open, and they’re big customers of ours.
 Best Buy and GameStop, although it took GameStop a little longer, they both shifted to touchless pickup.
 And then obviously everyone has increased, including our own website, e-commerce sales significantly.

 We’re surprised at how quickly and how well retail has adjusted to, in some cases, closed doors and all these social distancing measures.
 March this year was the highest March sales of console gaming headsets in the U.S. in history, even higher than the March during the Fortnite year, despite all of the constraints at retail.